British Columbia - Moraine Lake and the snow-draped mountains

 Free time exploring Banff National Park

-If you're feeling adventurous, you can embark on a hike on your own.
-The range of trails in this region is vast.
-While you delight in Canada's untouched wilderness, our professional chef will prepare a true culinary experience for you.
-Banff National Park is the first national park in Canada, established in 1885 and currently the most visited.
-It covers 6,641 sq. km.
-It's adorned with numerous glaciers, ice fields, coniferous forests, and alpine landscapes.
-There's plenty to offer for those with an adventurous spirit and a thirst for exploring new wild places.
-Overnight stay once again at Tunnel Mountain Village II campground.
+If you feel adventurous, you can embark on a self-guided hike.
+There's an array of trails to choose from in this region.
+While you soak in the pristine beauty of Canada, our professional chef will prepare a true culinary experience for you.
+Banff National Park is the first national park established in Canada, dating back to 1885, and it is currently the most visited.
+It spans 6641 sq. km.
+The area is covered with numerous glaciers, ice fields, coniferous forests, and alpine landscapes.
+It offers a wealth of opportunities for those with a spirit of adventure and a desire to explore new wild places.
+Overnight stay again in Tunnel Mountain Village II campground.

 Day 7